quicwg/base-drafts/draft-ietf-quic-transport.md

   on the packet number size used by the client, followed by 0, 2, or 3 subsequent bytes from the client packet.
 * Octets 13-16: Version (server version)
-* Octets 17+: Public Reset Proof (optional, TBD)
+* Octets 17+: Public Reset Proof

-Whether the Public Reset Proof field is included in a Public Reset packet depends on the entity that generates the packet.

-A Public Reset packet sent by an endpoint indicates that it does not have the state necessary to continue with a connection.
-In this case, the endpoint will include the fields that prove that it originally participated in the connection (see {{public-reset-proof}} for details).
+A Public Reset packet sent by a server indicates that it does not have the state necessary to continue with a connection.
+In this case, the server will include the fields that prove that it originally participated in the connection (see {{public-reset-proof}} for details).

-Upon receipt of a Public Reset packet that contains a valid proof, an endpoint MUST tear down state associated with the connection.
-The endpoint MUST then cease sending packets on the connection and SHOULD discard any subsequent packets that arrive.
+Upon receipt of a Public Reset packet that contains a valid proof, a client MUST tear down state associated with the connection.
+The client MUST then cease sending packets on the connection and SHOULD discard any subsequent packets that arrive.
 A Public Reset that does not contain a valid proof MUST be ignored.

 ### Public Reset Proof